 Sometimes, a teen who is underweight may not be getting balanced nutrition.
 She may not be getting enough vitamins, minerals (such as iron and calcium), protein, or dietary fat from food for a healthy body.
 For example, a growing teen needs plenty of calcium and vitamin D to make strong bones.
 If your daughter is significantly underweight, she may not have regular periods.
 Lack of periods is usually due to low estrogen levels which can cause loss of bone mass, and eventually put your teen at risk for osteoporosis.
-When a teen is expending more energy than they are taking (via calories from the food they eat), the body’s fat reserves are disrupted which can compromise the immune system.
+When a teen is expending more energy than they are taking in (via calories from the food and beverages), the body’s fat reserves are disrupted which can compromise the immune system.
 When the immune system is compromised, a person is more susceptible to acute and chronic medical conditions.

 How often should my teen be eating?

-The goal is 3 meals and 3 snacks daily (trying not to go longer than 4 hours without eating).
-Don’t worry about variety when initially trying to gain weight – the important thing when working on catch-up weight gain is getting in the extra calories and protein.
+The goal is 3 meals and 2-3 snacks daily (trying not to go longer than 4 hours without eating).
+Don’t worry about variety when initially trying to gain weight – the important thing when working on catch-up weight gain is getting in the extra calories.
 Once you’ve found things that work for you and your teen, stick with them.

 What should my teen add to meals and snacks to boost energy and calories?